 This method is more suitable to better players.
-For an easier way to fade the golf ball (albeit with less control) see here.
+Visit our other page instead for an easier way to hit a fade (albeit with less control).

 For this method, rather than adjusting your stance, alignment and clubface angle at set up, you consciously adjust the path of your swing and the rotation of your hands through impact.
 See the video below for details: